MKW-Players-Page/mkwpp-api-rust/README.md

 cargo install sqlx-cli
 ```

-To run migrations, you'll have to type
+To run migrations, you'll have to type (this will be run every time the package is compiled)
 ```bash
 sqlx database setup --source db/migrations
 ```